Toronto’s festival scene heats up summer with can’t-miss experiences to thrill your senses. Here are 9 events you won’t want to miss.

 Luminato Festival

-Luminato Festival s an annual celebration of the arts that transforms the city into a locus for local and international musicians, dancers, theatre and visual artists.
+Luminato Festival is an annual celebration of the arts that transforms the city into a locus for local and international musicians, dancers, theatre and visual artists.

 Festival venues range from museums and theatres to parks and other public spaces.

-This year’s theme is DAY:NIGHT, which explores how we inhabit the city in a 24-hour cycle.
-From dusk to dawn and dawn to dusk, any given day can be ordinary or extraordinary—locals and visitors are invited to encounter Toronto differently.
+This year’s theme is PLAY, which examines how a festival can truly “play” a city, with explorations of dynamics like child’s play, equal play and power play.
+Locals and visitors are invited to encounter Toronto differently.
 Explore the Festival Calendar to map out your experience.

 Toronto Jazz Fest

 Toronto Jazz Fest brings music, culture and creativity to the city.
-Its lineup includes emerging and established artists, including this year’s headliners, Mavis Staples, Broken Social Scene, and Jeff Goldblum.
+Its lineup includes emerging and established artists, including international faves like Cassandra Wilson, Hiromi’s Sonicwonder and Kokoroko, and Canadian talent including Emilie-Claire Barlow, Nancy Walker Quartet, and Swamperella.

-Don’t miss free performances at OLG Village in Yorkville and Sidewalk Sessions presented by OLG at various locations across the city.
-Check the 2025 schedule on the Toronto Jazz Fest website.
+Don’t miss free performances at OLG Village in Yorkville and sidewalk sessions presented by OLG at various locations across the city.
+Check the 2026 schedule on the Toronto Jazz Fest website.

 Pride Toronto